L-P/ansible-role-simp_le/README.md

     output: "/path/to/output/dir" # where to write the certificates
 ```

-An identifying email to use against Let's Encrypt api. eg:
+An email address LetsEncrypt will use to identify you and send renewal notices:
 ```yaml
 simp_le_email: "your.email@example.com"
 ```

+See `defaults/main.yml` for more configuration.

 ## Server configuration
 Your server needs to serve the challenge files over HTTP, here is an example